henrydaum/2nd-Brain/README.md

 # Second Brain

-**A privacy-first, fully local AI search engine and photographic memory for your digital life.**

-Second Brain transforms your local files and screen history into a searchable knowledge base.
-Unlike cloud services, it runs 100% on your device, using local AI to index documents by both their content (keywords) and their meaning (semantic context).

-It lives quietly in your system tray, syncing with your files in real-time.
-Whether you need to find a document from last year or a recipe you looked at on your screen ten minutes ago, Second Brain finds it in seconds.
+<mark>Second Brain is a multimodal userspace operating system that transforms your static local storage into a high-performance, private general intelligence hub.</mark> Running quietly in your system tray, it utilizes robust multithreading and SQL to sync your files and screen history in real-time, creating a fully searchable on-device knowledge base.

+Powered by pre-loaded AI models, Second Brain delivers nearly instantaneous results using both keyword (content) and semantic (meaning) search.
+With support for over 49 text and image extensions and deep integration for vision-enabled LLMs, it ensures that your entire digital life is indexed, analyzed, and instantly accessible without ever touching the cloud.

 ## Features